Adobe-Marketing-Cloud/aem-forms/forms-spa/react-component/README.md

 ## AEM Form React Component for SPA - Editor
-This package contains the AEMForm Component written in react to use in AEM SPA Editor.
+This package contains the AEM Form Component written in react to use in AEM SPA Editor.

 ## Steps:
 The following steps document how to include an aemform component in AEM SPA Editor: